SWEDISH COURSES

 • Time-intensive and long-term commitment with limited professional opportunities compared to other degrees.

-• Costs of living in Hungary add up quickly.
+• Costs of living in Sweden add up quickly.

-• Difficult to find Hungarian university courses outside of Hungary.
+• Difficult to find Swedish university courses outside of Sweden.

 MacBook Pro near white open book